 "It deosn't mttaer in waht oredr the ltteers in a wrod are, the olny iprmoetnt tihng is taht the frist and lsat ltteer be at the rghit pclae."

-You could read that just now, because our mind can read jumbled words.
+You could read that just now because our minds can read jumbled words.
 And it also does this: